coudertlab/simple-adsorption-workflow/README.md

 > Notes : In this version of the workflow, the metadata are lost, so JSON isotherms can be used for quick plot but should not be used to store long-term data.
 For this purpose the database JSON file is appropriate.

+##### Further development

+In the future, we would like to update these routines to use a existent JSON format, the one used by MOFXDB for interoperable operations between databases.

+What other data/metadata should be added  ?
+- units
+- cif
+- identifiers (e.g. : common names for MOF; InChiKey for adsorbates)
+- all metadata from CSD (dois, authors, solvent, ...)
+- composition to deal with co-adsorption
+- more simulation-related parameters from RASPA (e.g. SimulationType, UseChargesFromCIFFile, RASPA warnings, ...)

 #### Charge Assignment

 The partial charges can be calculated automatically given the atomic positions.
 To use this option ,add the following key with the corresponding keyword in the JSON input :